astroboogie/godux/README.md

     ])

     # game_update_paused() is called, an action creator that returns
-    # an action dictionary that we can dispatch.
+    # an action dictionary that can be dispatched.
     var new_action = actions.game_update_paused(true)
     store.dispatch(new_action)
 ```